Bhanditz/labs-preview/_posts/apps/2014-05-16-related-items-widget-9-autogenerated.md

 contact:
   name: ""
 ---
+This widget is designed to be installed on the individual sites of the member libraries of the PIONIER Network Digital Libraries Federation.

 The PIONIER Network Digital Libraries Federation have a related items widget that uses the Google Translate API to translate keywords to other languages before sending them to the Europeana API.

-This widget will be installed on the individual sites of the member libraries of the PIONIER Network Digital Libraries Federation.